-As much as I hate to admit it, at the start of 2020, the Underscore VC team was in what I’d call “systems hell.”
+As much as we hate to admit it, at the start of 2020, the Underscore VC team was in what we’d call “systems hell.”
 Our growing team was working in siloed tools, building disconnected spreadsheets, and creating countless lone documents—all while tirelessly trying to hack them together to stay organized and boost our productivity.

-We were trying to create our own version of a “neural network” of information and operations, but we missed the synapses—the connections—entirely.
+We were trying to create our own version of a “neural network” of information and operations, but we were missing the synapses—the connections—entirely.

 On a quest to find a solution to our mounting challenge, we tested out dozens of collaborative work platforms.
 That’s when we found the answer: Coda.

 Each of us was wowed by the depth of Coda’s functionality.
 The best elements of tables, documents, and apps allowed our team to get work done quickly.
 And its flexibility enabled our teams—technical and non-technical—to build the connected systems needed to meet our unique needs.